Snead State Campus Crime Log

 Annual Campus Security Report

-For the purposes of meeting Clery Act requirements, this annual report must include specific information relative to Snead State Community College located in Boaz, Alabama, as well as SSCC satellite campus (site) located in Arab, Alabama.
+For the purposes of meeting Clery Act requirements, this annual report must include specific information relative to Snead State Community College located in Boaz, Alabama, as well as additional SSCC campuses located at the Aviation College at Snead State and the Workforce Skills and Career Institute.
 The following information is set forth in response to these specific requirements.
 The Campus Crime and Security Act of 1990 and the Student Right to Know Act require that every institution report and make available information on certain specified crimes that have occurred on campus during the past three years.

-Any person who feels that a crime has occurred on campus or in an area contiguous to the actual physical campus should report the crime to the Snead State Community College Office of Security, which is located on the First Floor of Elder Hall Dormitory.
-You may either report in person, or contact the office by telephone at 256-840-4167 (office), 256-264-5060 (cell).
-You may also e-mail the Security Office; pgore@snead.edu.
+Any person who feels that a crime has occurred on campus or in an area contiguous to the actual physical campus should report the crime to the Snead State Community College Police Department at 256-840-4200/256-706-7871.
+The SSCC Police Department is located at 202 N. Lakefront on the main campus in Boaz, Alabama.
+The SSCC Office of Security is located on the first floor of Elder Hall Dormitory on the main campus.
+The Office of Security contact information is 256-840-4167 (office), 256-264-5060 (cell).
+In any emergency scenario, always call 911 FIRST.

 Information required to be reported at this time is for the three previous calendar years.
 Current calendar year statistics will be included in each subsequent annual security report and forward for a period of three years.